nikolovlazar/nextjs-clean-architecture/README.md

 # Clean Architecture in Next.js

 This repo is an example of how to achieve Clean Architecture in Next.js.
 There's also going to be a video, so keep an eye [on my YouTube channel](https://youtube.com/@nikolovlazar).
+You can run the project just by running `npm install` and `npm run dev`.

 ## Clean Architecture